j5ik2o/akka-cqrs-es-example-typed/README.md

-# DDD CQRS Event Sourcing by using akka-typed
+# DDD, CQRS+ES by using akka-typed

+This is a example for CQRS / Event Sourcing.

 Status: WIP